akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Later that night, Godfrey met with Beatrice in a small alcove near her chamber.
 She was still awake, sitting by the dying brazier, Goosie asleep in her lap.
 Her eyes were red.

-“You should be in bed,” he said.
+“You should be resting,” he said.

 “I would not sleep.”
 Her voice was thick.
 “I have disgraced you.
 I have disgraced the Queen.
 The whole court is calling me ‘goose girl.’”